WinMerge/winmerge/readme.txt

 Subfolders include:

  - Docs
-    Both user and developer documentation, in different subdirectories.
+    Both user and developer documentation, in different subfolders.
     Can be browsed by opening index.html in Docs folder.

  - Src